Synergia503/sprache-meister-app/readme.md

-# German Learning Application
+# YALLA (Yet Another Language Learning App)

 ## Overview

-This is a full-stack German learning application built with Express.js, React, and TypeScript.
-The application provides a comprehensive platform for learning German through flashcards, vocabulary management, interactive exercises, and voice conversations.
+This is a full-stack foreign language learning application built with React, and TypeScript.
+The application provides a comprehensive platform for learning foreign languages through flashcards, vocabulary management, interactive exercises, and voice conversations.
 It features a modern UI built with shadcn/ui components and Tailwind CSS

 ## User Preferences